zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ```

 ### PDM
 [PDM](https://pdm.fming.dev/latest/) is a relatively new package and dependency manager (started in 2019) that is strongly inspired by Poetry and PyFlow.
 You will notice that I'm not talking about PyFlow in this article.
 That's because PyFlow is not actively developed anymore - a must in the quickly evolving landscape of packaging.
-As visible in the Venn diagram, PDM sits right next to Poetry.
-That means that it can do everything except for Python version management.
 Being a new(er) tool, PDM requires Python 3.7 or higher.
 Another difference to other tools is that PDM allows users to choose a build backend.
 PDM is the only tool (apart from PyFlow) that implements [PEP 582](https://peps.python.org/pep-0582/) on local packages, an alternative way of implementing environment management.
 Note that this PEP was recently rejected.

-The main commands of PDM are similar to Poetry.
-However, less commands exist.
-For example, there is no `pdm shell` or `pdm new` at the moment.

-{{< img src="/posts/python/figures/pdm.png" width="50%" align="center" >}}

-#### PDM - Capabilities
+As visible in the Venn diagram, PDM sits right next to Poetry.
+That means that it can do everything except for Python version management:
 - Python version management: ❌
 - Package management: ✅
 - Environment management: ✅
 - Building a package: ✅
 - Publishing a package: ✅

+The main commands of PDM are similar to Poetry.
+However, less commands exist.
+For example, there is no `pdm shell` or `pdm new` at the moment.

+{{< img src="/posts/python/figures/pdm.png" width="50%" align="center" >}}

-#### PDM - Feature evaluation
+#### Feature evaluation
 | |  |
 | -------                       |--|
 | Manages dependencies          | ✅|